12.1. A/B Testing¶

 def one_simulated_difference_of_means(): """Returns: Difference between mean ages of smokers and non-smokers after shuffling labels""" # array of shuffled labels shuffled_labels = births.sample(with_replacement=False).column('Maternal Smoker') # table of ages and shuffled labels shuffled_table = births.select('Maternal Age').with_column( 'Shuffled Label', shuffled_labels) return difference_of_means(shuffled_table, 'Shuffled Label')

 age_differences = make_array() repetitions = 5000 for i in np.arange(repetitions): new_difference = one_simulated_difference_of_means() age_differences = np.append(age_differences, new_difference)

 The observed difference is in the tail of the empirical distribution of the differences simulated under the null hypothesis.

 Table().with_column( 'Difference Between Group Means', age_differences).hist( right_end = observed_age_difference) # Plotting parameters; you can ignore the code below plots.ylim(-0.1, 1.2) plots.scatter(observed_age_difference, 0, color='red', s=40, zorder=3) plots.title('Prediction Under the Null Hypothesis') print('Observed Difference:', observed_age_difference)

 Observed Difference: -0.8076725017901509

-The empirical P-value is just over 1%, which is less than 5% and therefore the result is statistically significant.
+The empirical p-value is around 1% and therefore the result is statistically significant.
 The test supports the hypothesis that the smokers were younger on average.